plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 * getRemoteURL: Where to go when the object is clicked

+* getIcon: **This might be confusing:**
-* getIcon: Since Plone 5.0.2 - Boolean value which is set to :guilabel:``True``, when item has or is an image (used for showing thumbs in lists, portlets, etc. ).
-Content type icons (aka portaltype-icons) ( e.g.: for folder, document, news item etc.) are rendered as fontello fonts since Plone 5.0.
+           Since Plone 5.0.2 - **getIcon is a boolean value which is set to ``True``, when the item is an image ore has an image property (named image) e.g.: lead image or teaser image).** The value of getIcon is used for showing previoew images (thumbs) in lists, tables, content view, portlets, etc.).

+           Content type icons (aka portaltype-icons) ( e.g.: for folder, document, news item etc.) are now rendered as fontello fonts since Plone 5.0.
+           Mime type icons are read from the mime type registry for all file content types instead a fontello font (since Plone 5.1)

 * exclude_from_nav: If True the object won't appear in sitemap, navigation tree